 - Sift the flour into a mixing bowl and add the baking soda and salt.

 - Add the dry ingredients to the wet and mix in by hand until crumbly.
 Add soy milk and mix in to create a big ball of dough.
+If your mix is too crumbly to form a ball of dough, add in a little more soy milk until it does.

 - Flour your hands and a baking mat and transfer the ball of dough to the baking mat.